burconsult/Cool-X-Tools/README.md

 ## Privacy

-X Cool Tools processes data locally and through secure API calls.
+Cool X Tools processes data locally and through secure API calls.
 We do not store any of your personal data or X content.
 API keys are encrypted and stored locally on your device.

+## Notes

+- This is a proof of concept and is not intended for production use.
+- This extension is currently only supported in Chromium based browsers (Chrome, Edge, Brave, etc.)

 ## Support

-If you encounter any issues or have questions, please [open an issue](link-to-your-issue-tracker) on our GitHub page.
+If you encounter any issues or have questions, please [open an issue](https://github.com/burconsult/Cool-X-Tools/issues) on our GitHub page.

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](link-to-contributing-guide) for more details.
+Forking the repository and submitting a pull request is the best way to contribute.

 ## License

-X Cool Tools is released under the [MIT License](link-to-license-file).
+Cool X Tools is released under the [MIT License](https://github.com/burconsult/Cool-X-Tools/blob/main/LICENSE).